When Fathers and Daughters Struggle to Speak The Same Language: Advice From a Family Therapist in Birmingham, AL

 4. Try and understand your Dad.
 Ask him questions about his parents- what they did well and what he wished was different.
 This can give you the perspective that your Dad is doing the best he can and many times much better than what he got from his parents.
 Even when his best fails us deeply, it is still his best.
 Can we accept that and come to love him for trying?

 5. Accept your Dad for who he is.
-Acceptance in my relationship with my Dad was the biggest game-changer for me.
+Acceptance of my relationship with my Dad was the biggest game-changer for me.
 Once I realized that I was not going to change my Dad and I needed to accept him for who he was (the good and the bad) then I was able to relax enough in my relationship with him that I was more open to having harder conversations without so many high expectations of how I think my Dad should respond.
 It also allowed me to let things go and not fight every battle.
 That led to a lot more peace in our relationship.

 I still long for more in my relationship with my Dad.
 There are gaps.
 He doesn't speak my language at times, especially the older he gets, and then there are other times that we can laugh and love each other and it is deeply satisfying.
 I cling to those moments.
 Even if we don't speak the same language, I choose to believe that both of us are doing the best we can.